-Pokkiri Simon Movie Review
+Pokkiri Simon Movie Review: A Forgettable Tribute To Vijay & His Fans

 Director: Jijo Antony

-Jijo Antony, who made his directorial debut with Darwinte Parinaamam, is the director of the movie.
+Jijo Antony, the director, absolutely disappoints with this totally forgettable tribute to actor Vijay and his fans.
+The movie is just a mixture amateur action, romance, and fight sequences, which are just the hollow imitation of some popular scenes from Vijay films.

-Script: K Ampady
+Script: Dr. Ampady K

-The movie is scripted by K Ampady, who is working as a director at I&PRD department of Kerala Government.
+Dr. Ampady K's script lacks substance, as the movie doesn't offer ever a single memorable sequence.
+The characters which lack identity, highly childish dialogues, and artificiality in the narrative make the movie a forgettable experience.

 Prayaga Martin As Deepa

-Prayaga Martin appears as Deepa, who is also a huge fan of Vijay.
-She is also the love interest of Simon.
+Prayaga Martin has nothing much to do in the role of Deepa, who is also a huge fan of Vijay.
+In fact, the badly written role offers nothing that challenges the actress.

 Sarath Appani As Ganesh

-Sarath Appani, the Angamaly Diaries fame actor essays the role of Ganesh, Simon's best friend.
-He is also a Vijay fan.
+Sarath Appani, the Angamaly Diaries fame actor does an okay job in the role of Ganesh.
+The talented actor was totally wasted in the character, which lacks an identity.

 Supporting Cast

-Jacob Gregory, Nedumudi Venu, Saiju Kurup, Dileesh Pothan, Shammi Thilakan, Ashokan, Baiju, Sajid Yahiya, Vijay Menon, Thara Kalyan, etc., essay the supporting roles.
+The supporting cast, including Jacob Gregory, Nedumudi Venu, Saiju Kurup, Dileesh Pothan, Shammi Thilakan, Ashokan, Baiju, Sajid Yahiya, Vijay Menon, Thara Kalyan, etc., have done an 'okay' job in their respective roles.

 Cinematographer: Pappinu